dbdoan/discord-cat-facts/README.md

 # Discord Cat Facts bot

 ## About
-A Discord bot which outputs a random cat fact everyday at the same scheduled time!
+A Discord bot which outputs a random cat fact everyday at the same scheduled time using https://catfact.ninja/ API.

 ## Environmental Variables
 | Name                  | Type   |  Description                                         |